OpenIndiana/oi-docs/docs/handbook/getting-started.md

 * The `beadm` utility enables you to perform administrative tasks on your boot environments.
 These tasks can be performed without upgrading your system.

-* The `beadm` utility automatically manages and updates the GRUB menu.
+* The `beadm` utility manages and updates the `<root pool>/boot/menu.lst` file used by loader to list boot environments.
-For example, when you use the `beadm` utility to create a new boot environment, that environment is automatically added to the GRUB menu.
+When you use the `beadm` utility to create a new boot environment, that environment is automatically added to this file.

 The `beadm` utility enables you to perform the following tasks: